 - Whip the coconut cream on high, stopping halfway to add 1 tablespoon powdered sugar, until it resembles whipped cream (about 1 minute).
 It may look more loose than what dairy whipped cream looks like and that can be normal.
 You should end up with 1 cup to 1 1/2 cups whipped coconut cream.
 Unfortunately, canned coconut milk can be inconsistent in the amount of solids it contains.
 It will still taste the same whether you end up with 1 or 1 1/2 cups of whipped cream, give or take.

-- Gently fold the coconut whipped cream into the peanut butter mixture until combined.
+- Whip the coconut whipped cream into the peanut butter mixture on high for 30 seconds.

 - Pour the peanut butter filling into the crust and smooth out.
 Put the pie into the freezer while you prepare the magic shell topping.